navya6558/powerbi-twitter-internship/README.md

 1.This will be a clustered bar chart of clicks from the URL/profile/hashtag that the tweet links to, by tweet category and with only even dates (shown only 3-5 PM IST) and a word count of > 40.
 2.Engagement Rate Comparison: Average engagement rate of tweets with app opens compared to tweets without app opens, both over two separate IST windows.
-3. Media views and engagements by day of week (DOW) — dual-axis chart of media views and engagements for each day of the week in Q4 2020, with conditional formatting highlighting days with above-average views.
+3.Media views and engagements by day of week (DOW) — dual-axis chart of media views and engagements for each day of the week in Q4 2020, with conditional formatting highlighting days with above-average views.
 4. Replies, Retweets & Likes Comparison — simple SUM-based bar chart for June-August 2020.
 5. Monthly Engagement Rate Trend — Line chart of average engagement rate for tweets with media compared to those without media through the month.
-Top 10 tweets by Engagement – Top N chart (exclude weekend tweets), only visible during 3–5 PM IST.
+6.Top 10 tweets by Engagement – Top N chart (exclude weekend tweets), only visible during 3–5 PM IST.

 ## How to view